 Boys Taking Action

 This program for young men ages 8-18 and their caregivers is a one-day workshop that provides a forum for young men to discuss their evolving roles as males promoting healthy attitudes and behaviors in their families and communities.

-This program for girls and their caregivers focuses on strengthening self-esteem, providing peer support and resiliency while practicing life skills.
-Learn more about this empowerment day for girls aged 9-18 and their caregivers, held on Saturday, April 22, 2017.
+This program for teen girls and their caregivers focuses on strengthening self-esteem, providing peer support and resiliency while practicing life skills.
+Learn more about this empowerment day for girls in grades 8-12 and their caregivers, held on Saturday, April 28, 2018.

 Men of Strength (MOST) Club

 A multi-session program that provides space for young men to explore ideas of masculinity, violence and becoming an ally with women

 A multi-session program that provides space for girls to grow and learn healthy social and life skills, including strengthening self-esteem, providing peer support and resiliency

 Youth 360, a youth-led violence prevention program, is based on the resiliency theory.
 Young people need and deserve an opportunity to lead the conversation about prevention of rape and sexual abuse.
 Up to 30 young leaders from high schools throughout Cuyahoga County participate in this year-long program, in which participants learn how to be effective leaders in the movement to end rape and sexual abuse.
 Youth 360 members discuss dynamics of sexual assault, healthy relationships and a variety of other topics.
 Over the course of the year, students choose, plan and implement a community prevention project of their own.
 Youth 360 is recognized as an “Innovative Practice” by a National Sexual Violence Resource Center research publication.

 Looking for a speaker for your college-age group?
 Learn more about our campus services.